 There’s a reason that PT’s tend to focus on measuring their clients over weighing them.

 Tracking someone’s journey to get leaner is a lot easier when you’re physically measuring the circumferences of body parts.
 This might not be relevant to everyone’s journey, but it is a good indicator for those looking to get leaner.

 The same principle applies to the fit of your clothes.
 When your jeans come on and off a little easier, then you know your body composition has changed.

 It’s probably the most trustworthy source of information about your body that you can get.
 Especially if your goals are aesthetically driven in the first place.
 If you want to look a certain way, then the best way to check any progress will be in the mirror.
 Cue those before and after pics.

 Body fat percentage.

-You can actually calculate this percentage using high tech scales that can be found in some gyms.
-You hold the handle bars and the machine sends a current through your body.
-The quicker the current is able to move through your body, the less body fat you have.
+You can actually calculate this percentage using high tech scales found in some gyms.
+You hold the handlebars, and the machine sends a current through your body.
+The quicker the current can move through your body, the less body fat you have.
 It’ll therefore spit out a body fat percentage figure after measuring your height and weight too.

-So all things considered, it’s important to take away only the truths.
-Fat is important, we need it to survive.
+So, all things considered, it’s essential to take away only the truths.
+Fat is important; we need it to survive.
 Muscle is not heavier than fat, but it is denser.
 And markers to progression can come in all sorts of formats.
 Whatever your goal, exercise for the right reasons.